-It is important that you keep records safe, and not have too many loose sheets of paper that could be inadvertently lost or destroyed.
+It is important to keep records safe, and not have too many loose sheets of paper that could be inadvertently lost or destroyed.
 You could divide your file into different sections, and have a section for each type of resource.

 If you have looked for differing spellings of a surname such as Minton, Mintorn or Minter etc it is best to write this information down to save you from looking for the same information again.

-You could also use a software program such as Microsoft Excel to enter each relative as you find them, perhaps allocating each of them a number, so you know where to look in your files.
-This is limited however in that you will be unable to see the connection between each person, especially when you add more people to your family tree as you discover them.
+When recording family history, you could also use a software program such as Microsoft Excel to enter each relative as you find them, allocating each of the same number as in your file, so you know where to look for information regarding them.

 Another idea is to use family tree software, of which there are many different programs available.

-You may also wish to use a card index system, using a card for each ancestor or relative you discover detailing key events in their lives.
+You may also wish to use a card index system when recording family history, using a card for each ancestor you discover detailing key events in their lives, again allocating each ancestor and their siblings the same number as described above.
 You could also include cross references to other important documents so they are easier to access.
-Charts and genealogy software can also be used to document your genealogical research.

 Another great way to document your research is by scrapbooking your family history photos and information.